chemerisuk/better-i18n-plugin/README.md

 ## Usage

-Let's say we need to localize `"Hello world"` string to support multiple languages.
-All you need to do in your code is just to use `DOM.i18n` and set it as a `innerHTML` value:
+Let's say you need to localize a button to support multiple languages.
+In this case you can use `DOM.i18n` with appropriate string and set it as a `innerHTML`:

 ```js
 button.set( DOM.i18n("Hello world") );
 ```

-If you need to add a support for a new language just register it.
-For example let's translate the string for the Russian web pages:
+When you need to add a support for a new language just import a localized version of the string.
+For example the string in Russian:

 ```js
 DOM.importStrings("ru", "Hello world", "Привет мир");
 ```

-Now for web pages where `<html lang="ru">` the button displays `"Привет мир"`.
+Now for web pages where `<html lang="ru">` the button displays `"Привет мир"` instead of `"Hello world"`.

 ### Variables support
 You can specify variables via declaring `{param}` in your strings: